MEMORIES OF 30 YEARS MINISTRY IN MILES AND TAMWORTH

 Where should the minister’s family sit in church?
-At Ashfield in Sydney there is a little brass plaque on the second back pew right-hand side indicating this is the minister’s family pew.
-(A Scottish friend told me the back pew was ‘sinner’s row’.
-I wonder why they put the minister’s family just in front of it.)
-I preferred to sit in the second front pew right hand side when I had children with me.
+At Ashfield in Sydney there is faded gold lettering on the back right-hand seat designated “Manse Pew”.
+(A friend told me the back pew was called ‘sinner’s row’ at her home church in Scotland.
+Perhaps a true word spoken in jest. ) I preferred to sit in the second front pew right hand side when I had children with me.
 There they could see all that was happening and they knew their father could see them.
 Although they were fully exposed to the view of the congregation and any critical eyes in it, I believe they were less aware of this sort of thing than when we sat further back, making worship a positive experience for our children.

 These days, I usually sit up the back.
 Until recently I worked the overhead projection.
-As well, I have a roll of regular worshippers that I mark off.
+As well, I have a roll of regular worshippers that I mark off – “Marion’s Little White Book”.
 I started marking my roll so that people wouldn’t get forgotten.
 We have had people away sick and no one has realized.
 From the back corner I can check names so that we know who has not been for a while, and find out if they are in need of a visit.

 For many years, I invited people home for lunch in an effort to get to know the members as well as to welcome visitors.
 This did not satisfy me, though, as I realized there were many people who never received an invitation.
 So we devised a scheme that meant everyone on the roll at St Stephen’s did have an opportunity to come to our place.

 On nine Sundays in 2008, we served High Tea at 4 o’clock in the afternoon.
 Our Elders have a certain number of people under their care, usually ten or twelve people.
 So we invited each Elder and his people as a group.
 Each Elder spoke at the beginning of the programme, telling something of Christ, something of his personal experience with God.
-(We have yet to invite the Moonbi people, and of course God has blessed us with new members since 2008.)
+(In 2014, we are doing this again during the winter months, introducing our new pastoral assistants and their wives.)

 I researched what a traditional High Tea consisted of, and served something hot and savoury along with cakes and slices, not forgetting cucumber sandwiches.
-Cold water was served in a silver jug and crystal glasses.
-The bone china cups, saucers and apostle spoons Stuart’s mother had given me sat waiting for tea to be poured from a china teapot.
-Sometimes there were children present, and not a thing was broken, even though the china is quite old.
+The bone china cups, saucers and apostle spoons Stuart’s mother gave me sit waiting for tea to be poured from a china teapot.
+Sometimes there are children present, and not a thing is broken, even though the china is quite old.
 I have found that children live up to the standard you set on such special occasions.

-Many churches no longer have an evening service and we often welcome travellers wanting to worship God in the evening.
+Many churches in Tamworth no longer have an evening service and we often welcome travellers wanting to worship God in the evening.
 I’m glad we have an evening service, though I’m not sure why more of our congregation don’t make a priority of it.
-It is a wonderful personal discipline for keeping the whole Sabbath day holy: it is a more intimate experience of worship and fellowship and St Stephen’s has a beauty at night that it lacks during the day.
-If you stand in the car park you see the changing moods of the mountains all around; you see the twinkling of the city of lights; turning around you see it all reflected in the large panes of glass along the front of both buildings.
+It is a wonderful personal discipline for keeping the whole Sabbath Day holy: it is a more intimate experience of worship and fellowship and St Stephen’s building has a beauty at night that it lacks during the day.
+If you stand in the car park you see the changing moods of the mountains all around; you see the twinkling of the City of Lights; turning around you see it all reflected in the large panes of glass along the front of both buildings.
 At twilight, the resident gum trees frame the picture and look more splendid than ever in the reflection.

 On Sunday, as on no other day, we are dealing with spiritual realities.
 It is hardly surprising then that this is a day when we are often under attack from the evil one.
 He finds the chinks in our armour, sloth, unbelief, impatience, anger, jealousy to name a few.
 How often have I dragged my feet up King’s Hill, just not wanting to be there, after bitter encounters, irate phone calls or critical letters!
 How often has anger welled up inside me at a fellow worshipper who has crossed or annoyed me!
-How often have I questioned God’s sovereignty in placing us on this little hill of all the many hills and valleys needing ministers, after severe disappointment!
+How often, after severe disappointment, have I questioned God’s sovereignty in placing us on this little hill of all the many hills and valleys and plains needing ministers!

-And yet, this is the hill where Christ has required Stuart and me to stand firm, and having done all, to stand.
+And yet, this is the hill where Christ has required Stuart and me to stand firm.
 We come up this hill eagerly now, knowing that we will meet others who are joyful in worship and fellowship, others who are glad that we are there.
 We have learned to take Jesus’ advice and leap for joy as we climb the steep hills and stumble through the dark valleys of our ministry.
 After all, they are all the King’s hills and valleys.

 The Sunday morning service was in progress.
 I was minding someone’s baby when a strange man came and squeezed into the end of the pew beside me where there was no room.
-The baby cried!
-The overheads were all over the place, with rogue slides popping up.
+The data projector was playing up, with rogue slides popping up.
 There were several visitors and a couple of them got up to leave 10 minutes into the service.
 I raced out to see if I could persuade them to stay.
 Everything was in technicolour and all that had ever gone wrong over the decades was going wrong layer upon layer.

 Of course it was a dream.
 But this is what Monday morning can feel like when a minister and his wife review Sunday, even subconsciously.
 Occasionally, Monday is the day we take our sandwiches and flask of tea to Oxley Lookout and spend time in prayer.
-Sitting on our folding chairs in the shade of the old gum tree on its raised platform encircled by roadway, we look out towards Moore Creek or Calala.
-We take a walk to the lookout and see the whole city of Tamworth spread before us with Duri Peak and ranges walling it in.
+Sitting on our folding chairs in the shade of the old gum tree, we look out towards Moore Creek or Calala.
+We take a walk to the lookout and see the whole city of Tamworth spread before us with Duri Peak and its range walling us in.
 This is the best way I know of driving away the nightmare goblins of doubt and fear that Satan sends to wound us on a Monday morning.
-We see the big picture more clearly, and the handiwork of God assures us of His good purposes.
+We see the big picture more clearly, and the handi-work of God assures us of His good purposes.

 Monday never worked as the minister’s day off for us.
 There was always follow up from Sunday to do.
 There are towns where the minister’s day off is so entrenched that it is difficult to arrange a funeral on Monday.
 When Stuart graduated from Theological College, the congregation he served as student-assistant gave him a large hot-water flask for his Monday fishing trips.
 The flask has long gone, and the fishing trips never happened.

 Monday, for Stuart, is the day he prepares the outlines of his sermons for the next Sunday.
-Unusual in this day and age, Stuart prepares two new sermons every week.
-Starting early in the week he avoids a last minute rush.
+Unusual among his peers, Stuart prepares two new sermons every week.
+Starting early in the week, he avoids a last minute rush.
 The rest of the week can be as busy as it can get, but he knows that something is ready for Sunday.
 He takes his morning sermon from the “Bible Guideposts” printed in “Church Matters”, our weekly notice sheet.
 He preaches systematically through books of the Bible in the evening.
 On Monday morning, he chooses Bible Readings and Hymns and types them with his sermon points in the file for next Sunday’s Church Matters.
 Computers make this easy.